osmosis-labs/osmosis/x/ibc-hooks/contracts/crosschain-swaps/README.md

 ### Via IBC

-Assuming the current implementation of the wasm middleware on Osmosis, the memo of an IBC transfer to do crosschain swaps would look as follows:
+Assuming the current implementation of the wasm middleware on Osmosis v14 (`x/ibc-hooks/v0.0.5`), the memo of an IBC transfer to do crosschain swaps would look as follows:

 ``` json